SGS-WebDev/.github/profile/README.md

 4. **SGS Nginx** acts as a reverse proxy, routing traffic to these applications in both development and production environments.

 This ecosystem allows for a standardized, easily manageable development and deployment process across the SGS web development team.
-It provides tools for local development, containerization, orchestration, and production deployment, all working together seamlessly.
-This setup ensures consistency across environments, from a developer's local machine to the production servers, facilitating efficient development, testing, and deployment of web applications at St. George's School.
+It provides tools for local development, containerization, orchestration, and production deployment.